pablomatiasgomez/real-estate-listings/README.md

 ## TODO list

-* Standarize (create a schema) the output of listing and listings browsers
+* Standardize (create a schema) the output of listing and listings browsers
 * Better handling of new export versions to avoid loosing notifications
 * Allow ignoring some ids from the listings search